 Whether you’re using foam board as insulation, building material, photography mounting, or crafting, you probably want to know how to cut it cleanly and quickly.
 You want to get through the foam with ease, but you also don’t want to leave a ragged edge, and you definitely don’t want to create toxic fumes in the process.

 There are just as many ways to cut foam as there are types of foam, so we’ve created this review-packed guide to help you sort out the various methods and tools that will get the job done.
-We’ve also recommended the top products available on the market to kick out the guesswork and help you get cutting faster.
-Read on to learn about our top 5 picks that will help you decide where to start.
+We’ve also recommended the top products available on the market to kick out the guesswork and help you cut faster.
+Read on to learn about our top 5 picks to help you decide where to start.

 Comparison of our Favorite Picks for 2023

 |Best Overall Method||Slice 10559 3″ Extra Long Industrial Knife||

 |RoMech Foam Cutter – Pro Electric Hot Knife (200W)||

 |Hercules Tabletop Styrofoam Hot Wire Cutter (CT-115)||